TTIC's Virtual Admissions Open House for prospective applicants will be hosted on November 22, 2024. Click here for more details.

 Application Timeline

-Normally, students begin their studies at TTIC in late September (Autumn Quarter).
+The academic year at TTIC begins in late September (Autumn Quarter).

 Material Submission